YuilMuil/yuil-blog/src/content/posts/security/netsec1.md

 The msot often used network unit.
 Size ranges from 10m~1km and usually denotes Room, Building, Campus.

 ##### OSI 7 Layer
 Also known as the Open Systems Interconnection Reference Model, it is the Layered standard model for telecommunications developed by the International Organization for Standardization (ISO).

 ###### Pros
 - There are 7 layers which allows interoperability of different vendors by creating standards which are agreed upon for all vendors for each layer.
 - If management is divided into each level via Encapsulation, it is easier to resolve problems by splitting them from one big problem into 7 smaller problems.

 ##### Layers
-The layers consists of Application, Presentation, Session, Transport, Network, Data Link, Physical For each layer, there is a header added which is completed at Data Link layer, then the data is sent via the Physical Link layer, which then the receiver reads each layer which is then ultimately sent to the client.
+The layers consists of Application, Presentation, Session, Transport, Network, Data Link, Physical.
+For each layer, there is a header added which is completed at Data Link layer, then the data is sent via the Physical Link layer, which then the receiver reads each layer which is then ultimately sent to the client.

 ##### Telecommunications equipment for each layer
 - L2 Switch: Only reads until the Data Link layer to check the MAC Address for which it sends the packet to the client connected to the switch with that MAC address saved within it's MAC Address Table.